 - C1.
-The institution's human resources policy takes account of the programme's management needs. - C2.
-The programme has sufficient administrative and pedagogical resources (secretarial offices, rooms, libraries, computer rooms, etc.) to enable it to fulfil its mission. - C3.
-Members of the teaching staff are supported, assisted and/or trained as teaching staff and professors where appropriate.
-They ensure that their teaching practices are disseminated within the team. - C4.
-Members of the programme's teaching staff participate in outgoing mobility schemes and create favourable conditions for hosting visiting teaching staff. - C5.
+The institution's human resources policy takes into account the management needs of the programme. - C2.
+In order to fulfil its mission, the programme has sufficient administrative and pedagogical resources, such as secretarial offices, rooms, libraries, computer rooms, etc. - C3.
+Members of the teaching staff are supported, assisted and/or trained as teaching staff and professors when appropriate.
+They ensure that their teaching practices are disseminated within the team - C4.
+Members of the teaching staff participate in international mobility schemes and create favourable conditions for hosting visiting teaching staff. - C5.
 The study programme relies on tools and indicators to measure the study programmes' cost in order to monitor and manage its sustainability.